Aaditya1978/merjo_blog/README.md

 ## frontend

-you will need to add the following environment variables to your .env file
+you will need to create `.env` file in frontend folder add the following environment variables

 `VITE_API_URL=http://127.0.0.1:8000`